Skip to main content Skip to navigation

 The Big Bang Fair

 Over the past two years, we have been supported by Engineering UK at the Big Bang Fair which is hosted yearly at the NEC in Birmingham.
-This is a massive event where companies and universities come from across the UK to promote STEM careers to Year 6 – 9 pupils.
-This event ran over three days in late June and as part of this, I was responsible for organising our stand and managing the staff who would be working.
-For this event, I was awarded some funds by WIE to purchase our Astro Table which is a touch table running the software 'Stellar Playground' by Clark Planetarium.
+This massive event is where companies and universities come from across the UK to promote STEM careers to Year 6 – 9 pupils.
+This event runs over three days in late June every year and as part of this, I was responsible for organising our stand and managing the staff who would be working.
+For this event, WIE awarded me some funds to purchase our Astro Table, a touch table running the software 'Stellar Playground' by Clark Planetarium.
 It is an interactive software which allows users to experience and explore stellar life cycles, gravitational/orbital mechanics, and the advancement of civilizations by dragging and dropping stars and other exotic celestial objects.

 A selection of images from the Big Bang Fair 2023 showing our Astro table in action!